Skip to contents

 • Per recording, which typically matches to one participant ID.

-• Calendar day with option to specify the day border timing with midnight as default.
+• Calendar day with an option to specify the day border timing with midnight as default.

-• Day segment, which can be defined via code to indicate timing of the segments within a day standardised for all recordings and days in a dataset or via diary file where the segment definition is allowed to vary per recording and per day.
+• Day segment, which can be defined via code to indicate timing of the segments within a day standardised for all recordings and days in a dataset or via diary file, where the segment definition is allowed to vary per recording and day.

-• Epoch by epoch time series, where an epoch length is set by the user at for example 5 seconds.
+• Epoch-level time series, where an epoch length is set by the user at for example 5 seconds.

 Key strengths

-1. GGIR has a permissive open-source software license to maximize re-use and collaboration.
+1. GGIR has a permissive open-source software license to maximise re-use and collaboration.

 2. GGIR is applicable to data from multiple sensor brands and file formats.